Hamburg, New Jersey: Local government

 In August 2018, Joyce Oehler was appointed to fill the seat expiring in December 2020 that had been held by Chris Fitzpatrick until he resigned from office.
-In November 2018, Oehler was elected to serve the balance of the term of office.
+Oehler won the November 2018 special election to serve the balance of the term of office.

-In April 2014, the Borough Council selected former councilmember Russell Law from a list of three candidates nominated by the Republican municipal committee to fill the vacant seat expiring in December 2016 of Chris Kelly, who had resigned from office after announcing that he would be moving out of the borough.
+In April 2014, the borough council selected former councilmember Russell Law from a list of three candidates nominated by the Republican municipal committee to fill the vacant seat expiring in December 2016 of Chris Kelly, who had resigned from office after announcing that he would be moving out of the borough.
 Law served on an interim basis until the November 2014 general election, when he was elected to serve the one year remaining on the term of office.

 Federal, state and county representation

 Hamburg is located in the 5th Congressional District and is part of New Jersey's 24th state legislative district.